BlueQuartzSoftware/DREAM3D/Source/Plugins/StatsGenerator/Documentation/StatsGeneratorFilters/StatsGeneratorFilter.md

 @image latex Images/image004.png "Shape Distribution (Aspect Ratios) GUI" width=6in

 + **Bin**: Xalculated from the size distribution and cannot be changed
-+ **Alpha**: The _alpha_ parameter of a beta distribution.
++ **Alpha**: The &alpha; parameter of a beta distribution.
 B/A, C/A and C/B are normalized and can only be between 0 and 1 to insure that the beta distribution is a good fit
-+ **Beta**: The beta parameter of the beta distribution
++ **Beta**: The &beta; parameter of the beta distribution
 + **Color**: Allows the user to change colors of the curves for image creation or easier identification during stats generation

 ## Neighbor Distribution Tab ##